Crazzy626/TG_EDITED_FORWARDER/README.md

  **Message Edited Monitor**

  	Allows to monitor messages from the history for "edit" event.
-  	Example: an "initial message" is posted in the Channel and need to monitor if it will be edited somewhere in the future.
+  	Example: an "initial message" is posted in the Channel and need to monitor if it will be edited sometime in the future.
    	"is_monitor_edited" setting allows to indicate in which Channel to use this feature.
     	"monitor_edited_filter_str" allows to filter "initial message" by indicated string pattern in order to decide if it will be monitored or treated as simple message (non monitored)
      	This is for the case if there is no need to mintor all messages, but only specific message sthat initially has a pattern.

+     	[Use-case example]:

-     	Example: A Telegram Channel where trading signals are posted.
+	A Telegram Channel where trading signals are posted.
 But initial Signal message has no full content.
       	First, only initial Signal message is posted and after 2-3 minutes the message is edited and filled with full Signal data.
+	There is no need to forward such initial message - cause it has no full content yet - need to wait untill it get edited and full Signal content is added, only afte rthat to forward it.

- 	First, initial message is issued in a Channel
+ 	First, initial message is posted in a Channel:
       	-----------------
 	BUY GOLD SIGNAL
  	-----------------

-	After 2-3 minutes message is edited and content changed to
+	After 2-3 minutes message is edited and content changed to:

  	-----------------
 	SELL GOLD SIGNAL